 There are three primary types of spectrophotometers.
 Your selection depends on application, desired functionality, and portability.
 Spectrophotometers come in a range of sizes, from portable devices to large benchtop instruments.

 The most common spectrophotometer, this instrument measures light reflected at a fixed angle to the sample, usually 45˚, and can exclude gloss to most closely replicate how the human eye sees color.
-They are commonly used for measuring color on smooth or matte surfaces.
+These spectros are commonly used for measuring color on smooth or matte surfaces.

 Spectrophotometers are used in every industry that requires accurate color.
 From cardboard packaging to laundry soap to carpeting and small plastic parts, these devices help ensure that the color being produced matches the color that was originally specified the first time, every time, reducing waste and saving you time and money.